LuxProvide/QuantumFPGA/docs/intro.md

 * When your code can't be decomposed into independent works, you can rely on loop parallelism using FPGA
 * In such a situation, the pipeline inputs is not work-items but loop iterations
-* For single-work-item kernels, the programmer need not do anything special to preserve the data dependency
+* For single-work-item kernels, the developer does not need to do anything special to preserve the data dependency
 * Communications between kernels is also much easier

 <figure markdown>